roobet-bonus-code/.github/README.md

 ## 🔥 Roobet vs Other Top Crypto Casinos

-Compare Roobet directly against other major crypto casinos using **our active codes**:
+Compare Roobet against other leading crypto casinos using **our active promo codes**:

 | Casino | Promo Code | Bonus Highlights | Best For |
 |------|-----------|------------------|---------|